ikraamg/Great-Books/README.md

 > Built in Ruby on Rails: A user can create, edit, delete and upvote articles.
 > The short-stories are categorized into various genres and links to each category can be found on the homepage bottom blocks which feature the most recent story written for the genre.
 > The story with the most number of votes is displayed in the large featured section of the homepage.
+> Categories can be created/updated/deleted via the admin account (admin@admin.com).
+The top 4 prioritised catagories are displayed in the top-links and homepage.
 > RSpec and Capybara were used to run the unit and integration tests.
+> The 'bullet-gem' was used to identify cases of N+1 queries.
+N+1 queries were removed when found and unnecessary eager loading was also minimized.

 ## Live Demo